celestiaorg/knuu/README.md

 ### Prerequisites

-1. **Docker**: Knuu requires Docker to run.
-You can install Docker by following the instructions [here](https://docs.docker.com/get-docker/).
+1. **Docker**: Knuu requires Docker to run
+   > You can install Docker by following the instructions [here](https://docs.docker.com/get-docker/).

 2. **Kubernetes cluster**: Set up access to a Kubernetes cluster using a kubeconfig.
+   > In case you have no Kubernets cluster running yet, you can get more information [here](https://kubernetes.io/docs/setup/).

 3. **'test' Namespace**: Create a namespace called 'test' in your Kubernetes cluster.
    > **Note:** The used namespace can be changed by setting the `KNUU_NAMESPACE` environment variable.